SandraBotica/Module-18-Challenge/citibike_write_up.md

  - 3-4pm minimal variation for day of the week.
  - 5-10pm fewer rides Sat/Sun.

  - Citibike can consider data from these 2 dashboards when planning bike or station safety checks and maintenance, such as off-peak periods.
-Citibike may also have to adjust frequency of service and maintenance during peak periods and chose the best time of day or day of the week so maximum number of bikes are available for potential business.
+Citibike may also have to adjust frequency of service and maintenance during peak periods and choose the best time of day or day of the week so maximum number of bikes are available for potential business.

  - Citi officials will also find this data useful in planning safety/awareness campaigns leading into peak seasons, months, days of the week or hours of the day to make the public aware of the increased ridership in the City of NY.

 ### - Features of Dashboard 3 - "Average Trip Duration" (Year and Month)

  - The vertical bar graph shows the average trip duration in seconds for each year and the percentage of decline from one year to the next.
- - Average Trip Duration has declined over 2 Year's.
+ - Average Trip Duration is declining.

- - Select and year on the vertical bar graph and its associated month and average trip duration with percentage decline over the 2 years will appear.
+ - Select a year on the vertical bar graph and it's associated month and average trip duration with percentage decline over the 6 months will appear.

+ - Interesting data from the original 2 year analysis.
  - Why such long rides in June 2021 & Jan 2022?
  - June 2021, Lowest covid positive rates and International travel announced to return July 1.
 Summer excitement, riding around NYC.
  - January 2022, Omicron spread, reduced train services announced Dec 26 due to staff illnesses.
 People having to find alternative travel to and from home, work etc. Ridership increased.